erfan4323/UniGraphics/README.md

 # UniGraphics

-A cross-library abstraction for graphics libraries.
+A cross-library abstraction for graphic libraries.

 ## Overview